jacobpaine/musichistorybootstrap/README.md

 Sat.
 11/14/2015 5:02 Handlebars template operating.
 Although uncertain precisely 	why.
 Still need to get Promises and LoDash working.
 Git up.
 Break.

 Sun.
-11/15/2015 10:30 Back to work.
+11/15/2015 10:30 - Back to work.
 Reviewing Promises from Promises-JAM in-class project to work with LoDash and Promises.
 	10:47 - Getting Lodash and Promises operable fairly straightforward.
 What I use it for is more confusing.
 Reviewing Curriculum, Google.
 		Curriculum useful, but still unclear.
 Created bookData.js to use promises.

-11:10 Revised JSON data.
+11:10 - Revised JSON data.
 Altered Firebase.
 Git up.

+11:30 - Better understanding of lodash and promises.
+Manipulating objects mostly, or entirely.

+11:45 - Break;
+12:30 - Inspecting code.
+Q throwing out GET and script error.
+Grunt not catching the errors.
+12:45 - Taking the rest of the day off to take care of other responsiblities.
+Will return to this Monday afternoon, assuming NSS work does not interfere.